semaphoreP/codeastro/Day3/exampledoc/README.md

 11. Run `make html` again to update the docs.

 12. View your documentation by opening the file at `_build/html/index.html`.
+You should now see a link to the Correlation Functions page, which has the documentation for `correlate.py`.

 # Tips and Tricks